jimgar/wardboundaries/README.md

 If your needs are suited to my example maps above then **wardboundaries** works just fine.

-If you have more complex needs then I recommend checking out [geographr](https://github.com/humaniverse/geographr).
+If you have more complex requirements then I recommend checking out [geographr](https://github.com/humaniverse/geographr).
 They go far beyond the simple local authority / ward scenario and have boundaries for larger hierarchies, lookup tables, NHS point data, etc. Each dataset in **geographr** is slimmed down to the essential variables, so you may have to stitch different datasets together.
-I only ever need LAD to Ward, and that’s the only reason **wardboundaries** exists.
+I only ever need LAD to Ward, and that’s the main reason **wardboundaries** exists.

 ### Trafford lab API post